Navigation

 Share this:

-Phoenix was a haven for raves back in the ‘90s.
-During the zenith of electronic dance music's popularity more than 25 years ago, all-night dance parties happened on the regular at local warehouses and venues such as The Icehouse, typically attracting hundreds of people eager to get their groove on.
+Back in the ‘90s, the Phoenix rave scene was thriving.
+During the zenith of electronic dance music's popularity more than 25 years ago, underground and all-night dance parties were happened on the regular at local warehouses and venues such as The Icehouse, typically attracting hundreds of people eager to get their groove on.

 The fashion was colorful, the beats were potent and the vibes were contagious.
 DJs like Z-Trip, Pete Salaz, Markus Schulz and CL McSpadden were all frequent performers at Phoenix raves during the ‘90s and have since become a legendary part of local EDM scene lore, as have the parties.